This is the amazing story of William Robinson Clark.

 See reference to Professor Clark in the history

-of the Empire Club and
+of the Empire Club (page no longer available) and

 in the book "The Best Talk in Town" by Scott Young and Margaret